 LinkedIn’s mission is to “Connect the world’s professionals to make them more productive and successful.”
 Through LinkedIn, professionals can network, advertise, post content, and recruit for their business.

-These top statistics provide a brief overview of LinkedIn’s growth and usage in 2022.
+These top statistics provide a brief overview of LinkedIn’s growth and usage.

-LinkedIn is the top professional platform, with over 930 million members from 200 countries and regions worldwide.
+LinkedIn is the top professional platform, with over 1 billion members from 200 countries and regions worldwide.

 LinkedIn launched in 2003, making it nearly 20 years old.
 Most of the older platforms are seeing a steady decline in popularity or are no longer around.
-However, of the top social media platforms that users actively visit, LinkedIn has been around the longest.
+However, LinkedIn has been around the longest of the top social media platforms that users actively visit.

 LinkedIn began as a site where professionals could upload and share their resumes with potential employers.
 Today it has grown much larger than a job search platform, as the following statistics show.